mit-rss/visual_servoing/README.md

 From outside the Docker container on your laptop run: `docker compose pull`

-From outside the Docker contain on the car run: `docker compose pull staffmitrss/racecar2026`
+From outside the Docker contain on the car run: `sudo docker pull staffmitrss/racecar2026`

 ### On racecar but not in Docker:
 Run these two commands in the home directory on the racecar (but not in the Docker)